-The solenoid structures (subclasses III.1, III.2 III.3) dominate Class III [13], and these proteins contain a wide range of repeated units (from 4 to 38), Figure 1.
-The length of the individual unit is also quite variable (from 10 to 50 residues) [14], with β-solenoids having significantly shorter repeats compared with α and α/β solenoid [13].
+Class III is dominated by solenoid structures (Figure1 III.1, III.2 III.3) [13], and there is a wide range in the numbers of units (from 4 to 38).
+Also, the length of the individual unit is widely variable, e.g. β-solenoid have significantly shorter repeats compared with α and α/β solenoid [13].
+Two subclasses: β-trefoil/β-hairpins, anti-parallel and β-layer/β-hairpins form extended beta strands without the bend typical of the solenoid.

 Members of class IV are constrained in variability by the closed fold.
-Indeed, despite ten subclasses of different units, the number of units varies between 3 and 16, and proteins with more than ten repeat units are rare.
-Even in this class, the length of the repeats units varies between 10 to 50 residues [13].
-Finally, class V proteins are made up of the extended repeat units, often longer than 40 residues [14], where each unit folds into proper domains, and they only have few inter-unit contacts.
+Indeed despite ten subclasses of different units fold the number of units go from 3 to 16, and the proteins with more than ten units are rare.
+The length of the units is in between class III and V [13].

+Class V has the longest units, which fold into proper domains and also a low number of units with few interactions between them.

-Many repeat protein families lack a resolved structure.
-For these protein families, residue-residue contact prediction is the best method to obtain structural information [15].
-Contact prediction methods use residue-residue co-evolution from multiple sequence alignment and identify the evolutionary constraints of the residues imposed by the tertiary protein structure [16].
+However, many repeat proteins lack a resolved structure or a template to perform homology modelling.
+Residue-residue contact prediction is the most promising template free method [15].
+Contact prediction methods identify residues co-evolution from multiple sequence alignment and identify the evolutionary constraints of the residues imposed by the tertiary protein structure [16].
 Nevertheless, repeat proteins are a difficult target for contact prediction; the internal symmetry introduces artefacts in the contact map at a distance corresponding to the repeated units [17].

-Here, we benchmark the deep-learning-based contacts prediction programs PconsC4 [18] and DeepMetaPsicov [19] against the GaussDCA [20] on a comprehensive dataset generated from RepeatsDB [14].
-The predicted contacts were then used as constraints to generate protein models, and the model quality was evaluated using Pcons [21].
-Based on the benchmark, we propose models for the protein structures of PFAM protein families missing resolved structures.
+Here, we benchmark the deep-learning-based contacts prediction program PconsC4 [18] against the GaussDCA [19] on a comprehensive dataset generated from RepeatsDB [14].
+The predicted contacts were then used as constraints to generate proteins model, and their quality was then tested by Pcons [20].
+On the base of the benchmark, we propose models for the protein structures of PFAM protein families missing of resolved structures.

 Results and Discussion